 The ever-increasing lead time for products (materials and permanent equipment) required to deliver a capital project results in increased project delivery costs and operating costs for owners, not to mention the associated loss of revenue and related lost opportunity cost.

 Often overlooked, an area of significant cost reduction opportunity is lead time compression.
-Lead time compression can be effectively achieved through the application of Operations Management / Sciences, whereas attention is placed on production or transformational processes and associated throughput, WIP, cycle times and sources of variability.
+Lead time compression can be effectively achieved through the application of Operations Management / Science, whereas attention is placed on production or transformational processes and associated throughput, WIP, cycle times and sources of variability.

 - F.W.
 Gluck and R. N. Foster, “Managing Technological Change: A Box of Cigars for Brad”, Harvard Business Review, September 1975.